IrvingZha0/lab-bcos/docs/Contract_Name_Service/README.md

 ![](./images/en_cns_2.png)

-In the framework, the naming service module provides a naming service.
-The client requests the RPC to call the contract service transaction.
-The transaction framework first accesses the contract naming service module, thereby parsing the real contract information to be accessed, then constructing the information required for the contract call, and final make a call to the business contract and return the results to the client.
+The client calls the contract service by RPC, first it will visit contract naming service to get underlying business contract details(ABI and address), then constructing a call to business smart contract by its ABI and address, and finally return the results to the client.

-### 2. Main Module
+### 2. Key components

 #### a.
-Contract Management Module
+Contract Management

-In contract management, there is a mapping relationship between the name of naming service and contract information, Contract information including contract address, ABI, version number, etc., and it also provide an interface for external assistive tools(cns_manager.js) to add, update, override, reset.
-In the meantime, there will be a backup of the contract's content in the underlying trading framework memory.
-When the content of the contract changes, the memory is updated synchronously.
+In contract management, there is a mapping between the name and contract information. contract information including contract address, ABI and version number etc., and an external assistive tool (cns_manager.js) can provides add, update, override and reset features.
+In the meantime, there is a contract backup in the underlying memory and the memory is updated synchronously when contract changes.

-- The current CNS mapping relationship: Contract name + contract version number => contract details (abi contract address, etc.)
+- The current CNS mapping: contract name + contract version number => contract details (ABI, address etc.)
-- Contract implementation: systemcontractv2/ContractAbiMgr.sol
+- Implementation: systemcontractv2/ContractAbiMgr.sol
-- Assistive Contract: ContractBase.sol(Path: tool/ContractBase.sol)
+- Assistive Contract: tool/ContractBase.sol
-- Providing multi-version version management of the deployed contract which allows the contract to inherit from ContractBase.sol, and call the ContractBase.sol in the constructor to initialize the version member.
+- Providing multi-version management which allows the contract to inherit from ContractBase.sol, and initialize the version member in the constructor.

-- Note: ContractAbiMgr is maintained in the system contract, so you need to deploy the system contract first when using the CNS service.
+- Note: ContractAbiMgr is maintained in the system contract, so deploy the system contract first when using the CNS.

 #### b.
 Assistive Tools

-Provide an interface for add, update, override and reset function.
+Provide add, update, override and reset features.

 - Tool: tool/cns_manager.js